Aditya32122/AI-Powered-Search-Engine/README.md

-This is the frontend repository for this project - https://github.com/Aditya32122/AI-Powered-Search-Engine-Frontend Live Demo - https://ai-powered-search-engine.netlify.app/
+This is the frontend repository for this project - https://github.com/Aditya32122/AI-Powered-Search-Engine-Frontend Live Demo - https://ai-powered-search-engine.netlify.app/ ⚠️ NOTE : This site might take longer to load as it's hosted on a free platform.

 Smart Search - AI-Powered Search Engine
 🚀 Smart Search is an AI-powered search engine that integrates Google Search, YouTube, and News APIs with Google Gemini AI to provide comprehensive and insightful search results.